 Clothe yourselves with the Lord Jesus Christ, and do not think about how to gratify the desires of the flesh.
 (Rom.
 13:14)

 See how easy it is to be righteous?
 Just don’t think about how to gratify the desires of your flesh.
 Just block those sordid thoughts from even forming in your mind.
 It’s a cinch, right?
-No, it’s actually impossible (see Brain-Soul Mechanics: Why God Doesn’t Expect You to Have Pure Thoughts).
+No, it’s actually impossible.
 As a human, you sin every day, and if God is only going to save pretty, perfect people, then none of us have any hope at all.
 But the fabulous news is that Paul is totally delusional about how things really work between us and our three glorious Creators, just as he is delusional in referring to Christ as a mere mortal instead of recognizing that He is God Almighty.
 If you want to avoid being led astray in life, you mustn’t let anyone wedge themselves between you and your Creators.
 Always ask Yahweh, Jesus and the Holy Spirit what They think about a teaching before you accept it as true.
 Depend on Them to guide you in life, and They will lead you to wonderful places.

 Aligning with a God of Extremes: How should we respond to spiritual rebellion?